Bananas Foster Bundt Cake

 Instructions

-- In a separate large bowl, add bananas and mash until smooth.
+3. add bananas and mash until smooth in a separate large bowl.
 Add the mascarpone, softened butter, vanilla extract, lemon extract, and sugar to the same bowl.
 Add the milk and blend until smooth.

-- Add the banana mixture slowly into the dry ingredients blending on low speed until smooth.
+6. Add the banana mixture slowly into the dry ingredients, blending at low speed until smooth.

-- Spray bundt cake pan with non-stick spray.
-Pour cake mix evenly into the pan.
-Even out the mixture by shaking the bundt pan from side to side.
+8. Spray the Bundt cake pan with non-stick spray.
+Pour the cake batter evenly into the pan.
+Even out the mixture by shaking the Bundt pan from side to side.

-- Bake cake for 45 minutes.
+9. Bake the cake for 45 minutes.
 Allow to cool for 20 minutes.

 Notes